ClarkSource/k8t/README.md

 >
 > Be careful to follow this format when setting up the provider `prefix` and `get_secret(key)`.

-Secrets config can be overridden in `get_secret` helper call by specifying `config_override` argument.
+Global secrets config can be overridden in `get_secret` helper function call by specifying `config_override` argument.

 ```yaml
 foobar: "{{ get_secret('/my-key', config_override={'prefix': '/dev'}) }}"